-Amagaki is a personal computer that could have existed in Japan in late 1986 or early 1987.
+Amagaki is a personal computer that could have existed in Japan in early 1987.

 It takes inspiration from the Macintosh, the Atari ST, the Amiga and the X68000.